yohasebe/mdpresenter/docs/index.md

 : Move to end

-`Q`
+`P`

-: Toggle show/hide all the quiz elements
+: Show all the quiz answer keys and disable shading (for printing or exporting the document)

 ----